doublebyte1/keynotes/foss4guk/PITCHME.md

 - Scalability |

 Note:
-Can do better?
+Can we do better?
 Ease of Deployment, Speed of Deployment, Reproduceabiliy.

 +++?image=assets/over.jpg